 On the General tab the following options are available for controlling the logging function:

-SEAMCAT home: This option allows you to define the SEAMCAT home directory where log file, report folder etc.. are placed (see Section 1.7.2);
+SEAMCAT home: This option allows defining the SEAMCAT home directory where log file, report folder etc.. are placed (see Section 1.7.2);

-Log level: You may chose from among the log level options DEBUG, INFO, WARN, ERROR, FATAL or OFF;
+Log level: choose from among the log level options DEBUG, INFO, WARN, ERROR, FATAL or OFF;

 Format string: Format pattern of the log statements.
-You may select a pattern and you may also edit a pattern from the list.
+Select or edit a pattern from the list.
 Newly edited patterns are added to the list;

-Select the application look and feel: Here you select from various display themes of SEAMCAT (Nimbus theme is recommended);
+Select the application look and feel: select from various display themes of SEAMCAT (Nimbus theme is the default one);

 The checkbox option < Show the “welcome to SEAMCAT” screen at startup > activates a dialog box which opens each time SEAMCAT is started (see Section 2.2).